London Calling

 London Calling is the third studio album by the English rock band the Clash.
-It was originally released as a double album in the United Kingdom on 14 December 1979 by CBS Records, and in the United States in January 1980 by Epic Records.
+It was originally released as a double album in the United Kingdom on 14 December 1979 by CBS Records, and in the United States and Canada in January 1980 by Epic Records.

 The Clash recorded the album with producer Guy Stevens at Wessex Sound Studios in London over a five- to six-week period starting in August 1979, following a change in management and a period of writer's block for songwriters Joe Strummer and Mick Jones.
 Bridging a traditional punk rock sound and a new wave aesthetic, London Calling reflects the band's growing interest in styles beyond their punk roots, including reggae, rockabilly, ska, New Orleans R&B, pop, lounge jazz, and hard rock.
 Lyrical themes include social displacement, unemployment, racial conflict, drug use, and the responsibilities of adulthood.

 The album was a top ten chart success in the UK, and its lead single "London Calling" was a top 20 single.
 The album has sold over five million copies worldwide, and was certified platinum in the US for sales of one million.
 It was also met with widespread critical acclaim and has retrospectively been named one of the greatest albums of all time.
 On Rolling Stones list of the 500 Greatest Albums of All Time, London Calling was ranked number 8 in the 2003 and 2012 editions, and number 16 in the 2020 edition.
 In 2010, it was one of ten classic album covers from British artists commemorated on a UK postage stamp issued by the Royal Mail.